 You then hand over the delicious goodness to your health freak friend, expecting their taste buds to water, and then… nothing, just a plain “thank you” without enthusiasm.
 And you think… who wouldn’t want to enjoy such delicious mouth watering goodness in life?

 Not us health freaks, because we health freaks often don’t find unhealthy food to taste good.
 We’ve been eating healthy for so long, that what typical people find to be “normal” sweetness, tastes grotesquely sweet to us, because our taste buds have not been desensitized to excessively sugary foods through constant exposure.
-In addition, those sugary foods make us not only jump off walls, but sometimes make us nauseous.
-Not quite the reaction you were hoping for.
-Here is my reaction (in my mind – which I never say out loud for fear of being rude):
+I actually find fruits such as bananas and melons to be far too sweet to enjoy.
+In addition, those sugary foods make us health freaks not only jump off walls, but sometimes make us nauseous.
+Probably not quite the reaction you were hoping for.
+Here is my reaction to such foods (in my mind – which I never say out loud for fear of being rude):

 “Pie, okay, ingredients, think… sugar, probably beet sugar, so probably GMO.
 Butter and milk, probably from cows fed GMO corn, so not made with grass fed milk.
 Filling, probably more sugar, and probably lots of cream.
 If the cows were not raised organically the cream probably contains bioaccumulated herbicides and pesticides.
 Eggs?
 Yeah, probably from GMO corn fed chickens.
 The wheat in the crust might be GMO.
 Preservatives?
 Freshly baked, maybe not, but organic?
 Definitely not.
 And all that sugar will make my blood glucose, insulin, and blood triglycerides skyrocket.
 This was nice of them, but I can’t eat this.”